EkAm-23/Git_like/README.md

 ## Project Overview

 This project is an implementation of a basic version control system, inspired by Git, written in C++.
-The purpose of this project is to build a foundational understanding of how version control systems like Git work internally, including features like commits, branching, staging, and repository management.
+The purpose of this project is to build a foundational understanding of how version control systems like Git work internally, including features like commits, branching, staging, and merging.

 ## Key Features

 - Repository Creation: Initialize a new repository in any directory.
-- Staging Area (Index): Add and remove files to the staging area before committing changes.
+- Staging Area (Index): Add files to the staging area before committing changes.
-- Commit System: Track snapshots of the staged changes.
+- Commit System: Track snapshots of different repository versions.
 - Branching: Create and manage branches for parallel development.
 - Checkout: Switch between branches or revert to specific commits.
 - Log: View the history of commits.
-- Diff: Compare changes between different commits or the working directory and the latest commit.
-- Reset: Unstage or undo changes in the repository.
 - Merge: Combine two branches together.
 - Conflict Resolution: Handle conflicts during merges.
-- Interactive Staging: Stage specific lines or parts of a file.

 ## Usage
-Run this command while in the project directory: g++ src/cli.cpp src/merge.cpp src/staging.cpp src/commit.cpp src/branch.cpp src/repository.cpp -o gitlikeEVM -lssl -lcrypto -lz
+Run this command while in the project directory:<br>
+g++ src/cli.cpp src/merge.cpp src/staging.cpp src/commit.cpp src/branch.cpp src/repository.cpp -o gitlike -lssl -lcrypto -lz<br><br>
+This gives an executable file "gitlike" which can be used to perform git operations like - add, commit, createBranch etc, using a command line interface.

 ## Project Structure

 ├── src # Source files\
+│ ├── zstr
 │ ├── cli.cpp # Entry point for the program, handles command management\
 │ ├── repository.cpp # Handles repository creation and management\
 │ ├── commit.cpp # Manages commit creation and history\
-│ └── branch.cpp # Handles branch creation and management\
+│ ├── branch.cpp # Handles branch creation and management\
+│ ├── staging.cpp # Handles the index file creation and staging\
+│ └── merge.cpp # Handles merging of branches and conflict resolution\
 ├── include # Header files\
-│ ├── repository.h # Declaration for repository management\
+│ ├── repository.h \
-│ ├── commit.h # Declaration for commit-related functions\
+│ ├── commit.h \
+│ ├── branch.h \
+│ ├── staging.h\
-│ └── branch.h # Declaration for branch management\
+│ └── merge.h\
 ├── .gitlike/ # Data storage for the version control (generated on init)\
 │ ├── objects/ # Stores commit objects\
 │ ├── refs/ # Stores branch references\
+| ├── index #Stores the staged file paths and last staged hash values\
-│ └── HEAD # Points to the current branch/commit\
+| └── HEAD # Points to the current branch/commit\
-└── Makefile # build script
+└──